radkotoktv/Design-Patterns/Project1_Figures/README.md

 The program proceeds to use the newly-created figure factory to read N figures.

-Page 6 of 9 This work is licensed under CC BY-NC-SA 4.

 After reading the figures, the program’s functionality relies on operations that are univer­ sal to all figures: